srobotta/moodle-tools/README.md

 Everything inside here should help me in the Moodle development and make tidy tasks easier to handle.

+Each of these scripts has a --help switch.
+Use this or look into the source code to get more specific information about any of these tools.

 ## brstatus.php

 This script fetches Moodle tracker information based on the existing branches that are existing